 Many Veterans are unaware that new medical conditions they have developed over time are connected to their service.
 These conditions can be eligible for service-connection as a secondary claim.
 They may not be directly related to your active-duty service period, but they may be caused or aggravated by disabilities that are already service-connected.
 The VA can frequently fail to fully consider many of these secondary conditions when not confronted with a claim.

 An example could be a knee problem causing an altered stride.
 This new adjusted walk can lead to lower back or hip pain.
 To avoid this pain, a Veteran could end up chronically using anti-inflammatories or pain killers, leading to digestive and kidney issues.

 Many conditions, including mental health problems, can lead to weight gain.
 Weight gain can lead to the eventual development of diabetes, hypertension, or sleep apnea.
 Your doctor may have even mentioned the relationship between your current health problem and your service-connected disability.
 Remember, a 50% probability of a relationship between your current VA disability and a new health problem is all that is necessary to be eligible for a new secondary claim for benefits.

 While it may be evident that all of your body’s systems are related, it can be extremely frustrating when the VA does not acknowledge this.
 You may have to work a little harder to prove the service-connection.
-Knowing your options is your best bet for getting the full disability amount that you medically and ethically deserve.
+Knowing your options is your best bet for getting the full disability amount that you medically, legally and ethically qualify for.
 Contact VA Claim Pros today and let our team of specialists evaluate your case to see what benefits we can help you uncover.